• Skip to primary navigation

 Put the pasta back into the pan you cooked it in along with the roasted cauliflower and chickpeas.
 Add in the pesto, lemon zest and juice, and Parmesan cheese.
 Stir everything together and add in pasta water as needed to loosen the sauce.
 Finish the pasta with dollops of ricotta cheese, chopped flat leaf parsley and extra shredded Parmesan cheese.

-Roasted Cauliflower and Chickpea Pesto Pasta topped with ricotta in a bowl.
+Roasted Cauliflower Chickpea Pesto Pasta

 Frequently Asked Questions